Names of large numbers: Extensions of the standard dictionary numbers

 Concerning names ending in -illiard for numbers 10^{6n+3}, milliard is certainly in widespread use in languages other than English, but the degree of actual use of the larger terms is questionable.
 The terms "milliardo" in Italian, "Milliarde" in German, "miljard" in Dutch, "milyar" in Turkish, and "миллиард", milliard (transliterated) in Russian, are standard usage when discussing financial topics.

 The naming procedure for large numbers is based on taking the number n occurring in 10^{3n+3} (short scale) or 10^{6n} (long scale) and concatenating Latin roots for its units, tens, and hundreds place, together with the suffix -illion.
+If the final root is multisyllabic and ends in a vowel, that vowel is removed; for example, centi + illion = centillion, not centiillion.
+Monosyllabic final roots ending in vowels only occur when the naming system does not apply, for very small numbers (million, billion, and sextillion), so they do not have defined behavior.
+The number "0" is skipped, i.e. it produces the empty string - 103 results in the root for units 3 followed by the root for hundreds 1.
 In this way, numbers up to 10^{3·999+3} = 10^{3000} (short scale) or 10^{6·999} = 10^{5994} (long scale) may be named.
 The choice of roots and the concatenation procedure is that of the standard dictionary numbers if n is 9 or smaller.
 For larger n (between 10 and 999), prefixes can be constructed based on a system described by Conway and Guy.
 Today, sexdecillion and novemdecillion are standard dictionary numbers and, using the same reasoning as Conway and Guy did for the numbers up to nonillion, could probably be used to form acceptable prefixes.
 The Conway–Guy system for forming prefixes: